Estimated reading time: 3 minutes

-In this article, we’ll cover the military education benefits that may be available for service members, veterans, and in some cases, their family.
+In this article, we’ll cover the military education benefits that may be available for service members, veterans, and in some cases, their families.

 How to Take Advantage of Your Military Education Benefits

 Ready to further your education?
-Here are some of the major military education programs that may be available to service members, veterans, and their family.
+Here are some of the major military education programs available to service members, veterans, and their families.

 This bill provides up to 36 months of education benefits to servicemembers and veterans for the following things:

 Service members and veterans who have served at least 90 days on active duty since 9/10/2011 can be eligible for this program.
 Survivors of military members who died during this period may also be eligible for the Fry Scholarship Program, which offers the same benefits.